Life Enrichment Coordinator (On-Call) - Frank Residences

 Why work with us

-- Mission-driven nonprofit organization rooted in dignity, compassion, and respect
+- Mission-driven nonprofit organization

 - Meaningful work that positively impacts the lives of older adults every day

-- Supportive, team-oriented work environment
+- Supportive, team-oriented environment

 - Opportunities for professional growth and development